 Festival season is coming up, and this year we are on a budget.
 Paradiso is just a week away, and I didn’t want to shell out the cash to buy an outfit and pay for express shipping only for something to arrive that didn’t fit or wasn’t what I expected.

 I decided to repurpose an old bra and make my own fringe rave top for less than $20, using this top on Pinterest as inspiration.
 We all know how Pinterest DIYs usually go…but I think this one turned out pretty nice!
-Here is my how-to guide to make this top at home!
-If I can do it, so can you (;
+Here is my how-to guide to making this top at home!
+If I can do it, so can you.

 - 1 old bra